ralphjsmit/laravel-seo/README.md

 ## Advanced usage

-Sometimes you may have advanced needs, that require you to apply your own logic to the `SEOData` class, just before it is used to generate the tags.
+Sometimes you may have advanced needs that require you to apply your own logic to the `SEOData` class, just before it is used to generate the tags.

 To accomplish this, you can use the `SEODataTransformer()` function on the `SEOManager` facade to register one or multiple closures that will be able to modify the `SEOData` instance at the last moment: